kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/user-example1-subs/user-example1-stage-2.md

 Also check out the SinglePlacementSlice objects in `root:my-org:wmw-s`.
-It should go similarly, but the `destinations` should include only the entry for stimpy.
+It should go similarly, but the `destinations` should include only the entry for ferb.
 <!--user-example1-stage-2-end-->